How To Keep Your Baby Safe In The Sun (Benefits & Safety Precautions)

 The arrival of warm weather is always welcome after a long winter.
 Families want to enjoy the bright, sunny afternoons outdoors, breathing in the fresh air.
 While nothing is wrong with fresh air, all parents must remember that the sun presents risks.

-Children younger than six months need more protection than other children, especially in keeping cool.
+Children younger than 6 months need more protection than other children, especially when it comes to keeping cool.
 Still, do not think removing clothing is the best way to keep your baby cool.
 The more clothing you remove, the less protected your child is from potentially harmful UV rays.

 Why Is Sun Protection Important?

 The sun is beautiful and can contribute to overall health, but too much of it can be problematic.
-For newborns, the sun can lead to heat exhaustion or stroke and cause burns.
-Additionally, unprotected sun exposure can risk eye development and skill cell damage.
+For newborns, the sun can lead to heat exhaustion or stroke, and it can also cause burns.
+Additionally, unprotected sun exposure can risk eye development and skin cell damage.
 Skin cancer is also a risk.

 Sun protection is essential for newborns, toddlers, teens, and adults.
 Whenever you step outside, you should put on adequate sunblock.
 The creams or sprays provide a protective barrier against UV rays.